 Paired Slabs and Bases

 If you choose the style of base, we can pair your slab with it and send you pictures of what your redwood burl slab table will look like when assembled.
 The most common thing to do is pair slabs with suitable root bases.
 We only have room on our site for a few bases, but actually have hundreds of them available.
-So, if you pick the slab, it is usually best to let us pair a base or bases to it for you.
-This will insure the correct size to support your table, without having to worry about tipping or any other balance issues.
+So, if you pick the slab, it is usually best to let us pair bases to it for you.
+This will ensure the correct size to support your table, without having to worry about tipping or any other balance issues.

-Sometimes the only difference between a redwood burl coffee table and a free standing redwood bar is the height of the base your put under the slab.
+Sometimes the only difference between a redwood burl coffee table and a free-standing redwood bar is the height of the base your put under the slab.
 A coffee table will need a base about 15 to 20 inches tall.
-A free standing bar is going to need a base that is 36 to 40 inches tall.
-Same goes for a redwood desk top or counter.
-Desk top height is about 29 to 31 inches and a reception desk would be closer to bar height.
+A free-standing bar is going to need a base that is 36 to 40 inches tall.
+The same goes for a redwood desktop or counter.
+Desktop height is about 29 to 31 inches and a reception desk would be closer to bar height.

 You Can Buy Only the Base if You Want

-On occasion, we’ve even sold stump bases cut to height, sanded and made into a coffee table, buffet table or bar top without a redwood slab at all.
-The same principle applies for a glass top.
+On occasion, we’ve even sold stump bases cut to height, sanded, and made into a coffee table, buffet table, or bar top without a redwood slab at all.
+The same principle applies to a glass top.
 All we need to know is the size of your glass and your application, and we can find a base that will work.
 We store them in several heights to be cut down to height as needed for any application.